jorabin/KeePassJava2/readme.md

 to Java and XML have been a bit mysterious.
 However, Jackson has now been chosen as the underlying framework for implementation of KeePassJava2.
 From 3.0.0 a single KDBX implementation is available.

-There are several other database implementations which will be maintained for bug-fix purposes only, with a view to being withdrawn, since they perform badly and/or depend on obsolete technology.

-- `SimpleXML` - no longer maintained, does not work with Java 17 and up
-- `JAXB` - this causes problems with `javax` and `jakarta` namespaces, it's not worth maintaining as it offers no compelling performance or other advantage
-- `DOM` the was the original implementation and validates the fact that DOM based implementations are slow.
-That said, if you want to load a database and then save it while maintaining whatever quirks existed in the original database then this is the one.

 Aside from dependencies on underlying frameworks, different implementations have varying characteristics, primarily speed.
 This is assessed by [this test](https://github.com/jorabin/KeePassJava2/blob/master/example/src/main/java/org/linguafranca/pwdb/kdbx/OpenDbExample.java) in the module `examples`.